reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 cube = exponent(3)
 ```

-Looking at what I just typed, what is `square` after I say
+Looking at what I just typed, what is `square` after I declare...?

 ```python
 square = exponent(2)